Texas says 10-win season not enough to be ‘back’ in Big 12

 With four new coaches in the Big 12 this season, the biggest turnover in league history, only Oklahoma State’s Mike Gundy, TCU’s Gary Patterson and Iowa State’s Matt Campbell (going into his fourth season) have been in the league longer than Herman.

-After success outside the Power Five, and even Division I, two of the coaches featured on the final day are just getting started — Kansas State’s Chris Klieman and West Virginia’s Neal Brown.
+After success outside the Power Five, two of the coaches featured on the final day are just getting started — Kansas State’s Chris Klieman and West Virginia’s Neal Brown.

 Brown, who took over the Mountaineers after Dana Holgorsen left for Houston, is coming off three consecutive 10-win seasons with bowl victories at Troy.
 He is returning to the Big 12, where he was Texas Tech’s offensive coordinator from 2010-12.